wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_eth_getBlockByHash.md

 ---
-title: eth:eth_getBlockByHash \[POST\]
+title: eth_getBlockByHash - Ethereum
-description: Returns information about the block by hash.
+description: Example code for the eth_getBlockByHash json-rpc method. Сomplete guide on how to use eth_getBlockByHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters